-- Relieving pain
+- Relieve pain

-- Managing complications and restoring function
+- Manage complications and restore function

 Slowing progression of the disease

-- Between 80 and 120 mg/dL, or 4.4 and 6.7 mmol/L, for people age 59 and younger who have no other underlying medical conditions
+- Between 80 and 120 mg/dL (4.4 and 6.7 mmol/L) for people age 59 and younger who have no other medical conditions

-Pain-relieving treatments may include:
+Pain-relieving prescription treatments may include:

 Managing complications and restoring function